dozmorovlab/TADCompare/README.md

 The results are a set of coordinates with significant consensus TADs.
 Columns starting with "Sample" refer to the individual boundary scores.
 Consensus_Score is the consensus boundary score across all samples.

+## Downstream analysis

+The output of `TADcompare` and `TimeCompare` functions may be used for a range of analyses on genomic regions.
+One common one is gene ontology enrichment analysis to determine the pathways in which genes near TAD boundaries occur in.
+An example is shown in the [Ontology_Analysis vignette](vignettes/Ontology_Analysis.Rmd)

 # Availability

 The developmental version is available at https://github.com/cresswellkg/TADCompare, the stable version is available at https://github.com/dozmorovlab/TADCompare.
+The `master` branch contains code that can be installed into the current R version 3.6 and above.
+The `Bioconductor` branch contains code with the `Depends: R (>= 4.0)` requirement needed for the Bioconductor submission.

 # Contributions and Support